vmware/terraform-provider-avi/website/docs/d/avi_networksecuritypolicy.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `cloud_config_cksum` - Checksum of cloud configuration for network sec policy.
 Internally set by cloud connector.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `created_by` - Creator name.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `description` - User defined description for the object.
+* `description` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `geo_db_ref` - Geo database.
 It is a reference to an object of type geodb.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `internal` - Network security policy is created and modified by internal modules only.
 Should not be modified by users.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `ip_reputation_db_ref` - Ip reputation database.
 It is a reference to an object of type ipreputationdb.
 Field introduced in 20.1.1.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
-* `name` - Name of the object.
+* `name` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `rules` - List of list.
+* `rules` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `uuid` - Unique object identifier of the object.
+* `uuid` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.